|

 This group of monuments was declared World Heritage by UNESCO in 1987

-The gardens of the Royal Alcazar palace
+The archives of the indies

 Very popular as well is Plaza de España (the spanish square) in the María Luisa Park.
 In this area you can find many interesting buildings, reminders of the Latin American Exhibition which took place in Seville in 1929.